-This year’s Thanksgiving feast falls only a few days before the start of the global climate summit in Paris.
+This year’s Thanksgiving feast falls only a few days after global climate talks in Bonn, Germany.
 Although the connections are not always obvious, the topic of food – and what you choose to eat – has a lot to do with climate change.

 Still other emissions come from natural lands, which have massive stocks of natural carbon stored in plants and soils.
 When natural lands are cleared to make room for more food production, the carbon in those natural pools is emitted to the atmosphere as carbon dioxide.

-Adding all these emissions together makes agriculture responsible for between roughly one fifth and one third of all global anthropogenic, or mandmade, greenhouse gas emissions.
+Adding all these emissions together makes agriculture responsible for between roughly one-fifth and one-third of all global anthropogenic, or man-made, greenhouse gas emissions.

 On par with electricity

-For the average U.S. household, food consumption will be responsible for about the same GHG emissions as home electricity consumption for the average US household.
+For the average US household, food consumption will be responsible for about the same GHG emissions as home electricity consumption.

 Food miles and water recycling